0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

 This tutorial is based on the verification of a Credential of Type `KYCAgeCredential` with an attribute `birthday` with a Schema URL `https://raw.githubusercontent.com/iden3/claim-schema-vocab/main/schemas/json-ld/kyc-v3.json-ld`.

-The prerequisite is that users have the [Polygon ID Wallet app](../../wallet/wallet-overview.md) installed and self-issued a Credential of type `KYC Age Credential Merklized` using our [Demo Issuer](https://issuer-ui.polygonid.me/)
+The prerequisite is that users have the [Polygon ID Wallet app](../../wallet/wallet-overview.md) installed and self-issued a Credential of type `KYC Age Credential Merklized` using our [Demo Issuer](https://issuer-ui.polygonid.me/).

+!!!warning "Demo Issuer username and password"
+    The [Demo Issuer](https://issuer-ui.polygonid.me/) requires a username and a password to log into the system.

+    - Username: `user-ui`
+    - Password: `password-ui`

+    We are aware that we might not be using the best approach from a security standpoint, but we are working on a better alternative to be released soon.

 ---
 **Note:** The full executable code related to this tutorial can be cloned from this <a href="https://github.com/0xPolygonID/tutorial-examples/tree/main/on-chain-verification" target="_blank">repository</a>.